RAILFAN GUIDES of the U.S.

 From the north or south of town, the easiest way is to take exit 167 off of I75, and then head west on OH18 about a mile.

-From the east, say, coming from Fostoria, take OH18 out of town and all the way into North Baltimore.
-From the west, again, it's OH18.
+From the east, say, coming from Fostoria, take OH18 out of town and all the way into North Baltimore, however, now, if you want to go

 If you're into chasing the E-W line, OH18 is the only game in town, but it is not always that close.